 Port Pirie National Trust Museum

 Port Pirie National Trust Museum is housed within the former railway station building in Ellen Street, Port Pirie.
 Railway exhibits include 0-6-0 tank locomotive Port Pirie and historical photographs.
-The museum is open daily.
+The museum is open daily, with train rides operating on Sundays.
 Port Pirie is approximately 220 km north of Adelaide.

 SteamRanger Heritage Railway

 SteamRanger Heritage Railway operates various heritage steam and diesel hauled trains, as well as railcars, between Mt Barker, Strathalbyn, Goolwa and Victor Harbor.
 SteamRanger’s most popular service is the Cockle Train, which runs between Goolwa and Victor Harbor every Sunday and Wednesday, and daily during most school holidays.
 Trains are generally formed by railcars or diesel locomotive-hauled trains.
-Steam locomotives operate during most school holidays and on the first and third Sunday of each month from June to November.
+Steam locomotives operate during most school holidays and on Saturdays, Sundays and Wednesdays from June to November.
 Other SteamRanger services operate on scheduled dates throughout the year.
 SteamRanger has its main depot at Mt Barker and a smaller depot at Goolwa.
 It has five steam locomotives, two of which are currently operational, four diesel locomotives, railcars and other passenger and goods rolling stock.
 Goolwa is approximately 80 km south of Adelaide, and Mt Barker is approximately 30 km south-east of Adelaide.

-Steamtown is located in the former South Australian Railways roundhouse at Peterborough.
+Steamtown Heritage Rail Centre is located in the former South Australian Railways roundhouse at Peterborough.
 It has a collection of steam and diesel locomotives, rolling stock and other items.
 Exhibits include former Western Australian Government Railways Pmr and W Class steam locomotives, former South Australian Railways Y and T Class steam locomotives, and former Commonwealth Railways diesel locomotives.
 A one-hour sound and light show featuring the railway history of Peterborough is available at night in a restored railway carriage.
-Steamtown is open daily.
+Steamtown Heritage Rail Centre is open daily.
 Peterborough is approximately 250 km north of Adelaide.

 Tailem Bend Railway Museum

 Tailem Bend Railway Museum is located in the original Tailem Bend railway station building.
 Displays include a signal box, artefacts and photographs.
-The museum is open daily.
+The museum is open from Mondays to Fridays.
 Tailem Bend is approximately 100 km south-east of Adelaide.

 Tramway Museum, St Kilda

 The Tramway Museum at St Kilda has a collection of over 20 trams, mostly from Adelaide, but also from Melbourne, Ballarat and Sydney.
 Exhibits include horse trams and electric trams.
 Also on display are electric trolley buses and diesel buses.
 Entrance to the museum also includes unlimited tram rides.
-The museum is open on Sundays and most public holidays, as well as Wednesdays during school holidays.
+The museum is open on Sundays and most public holidays.
 St Kilda is approximately 30 km north of Adelaide.

 Transport Enthusiasts Society of South Australia (TESSA)